CodeMaster-Anmol/Mentos-Autotyper/README.md

 # Mentos Autotyper

-If you too are tired of typing code in codetantra or are just annoyed of using those autotypers (eg. murgii etc) that almost never works then this is for you.
+If you're tired up with typing code in Codetantra or frustrated with auto-typers that rarely work, there's a solution for you.

-Mentos is a free autotyping software that is specially designed for codetantra and other IDE'S out there. it helps you to bypass the pasting restrictions on these IDE'S and allows you to paste your code with proper indentation.
+Introducing Mentos, a free auto-typing software specifically designed for Codetantra and other IDEs.
+Mentos helps you bypass paste restrictions and allows you to paste your code with proper indentation.

-Within 3 months of it's release mentos got around **8,000+ Downloads**
+In just three months since its release, Mentos has garnered over 8,000 downloads.

 ## Demo Video